 - Wait Here: Before John Spartan enters the museum to confront Simon Phoenix, he tells Lenina Huxley and Alfredo Garcia to wait for him outside so they won't get hurt.

 - Walking Disaster Area: Both John Spartan and Simon Phoenix.

-- This leads to another Wham Moment later in the film when Phoenix reveals that they were already dead, and it was a gambit to frame Spartan.
+- Followed by Phoenix's Wham Line when he states that he told Spartan the hostages were still in the building, and Spartan said he didn't care.
+This then leads to another Wham Line later in the film when Phoenix reveals that they were already dead, and it was a gambit to frame Spartan.

 - What Year Is This?: Spartan, naturally, asks how long he's been frozen upon getting thawed out.

 - Phoenix defrosts somewhere between 6 and 80 of his old buddies.
 One looks to die in the sewer fight with another one or maybe one killed and one knocked out, another two go down to Spartan and Huxley just as Lenina Huxley shoots and kills one after knocking out another one, and the rest are never seen again, and presumably eliminated when the cryo-prison is blown up or get away and maybe cops are at the end on the cryo-prison campus hunting them down like with stun batons drawn and running.
 In a cut scene, John Spartan kills off more of Simon Phoenix's gang in the cryo-prison building.
 He also fights the thug who did the work for Simon Phoenix in offing Raymond Cocteau for him played by Jesse "The Body" Ventura.
 It's not known how he defeats him.
 In the novelization it's not explained or said what happens to the cryo-con Adam played by Jesse Ventura who did the work for Simon Phoenix in killing Raymond Cocteau.
 He just disappears when sent by Simon Phoenix after John Spartan and Lenina Huxley and they kill the 3 other cons.